SiddheshKukade/-client-video-chat-app-for-schools/README.md

         🍎 implement upload study material for student.

         🥚 Create Homework post for teacher
+                    Create any task with a heading and attach an fileuploader to it
+                    1) CREATE a homework post
+                    2) Student will Upload their files and it wiil store them in the backend in a separate folder
+                    3) After a due date for homework has been passeed homeworkpost will disappear.

         🐤 Upload Student Homework option for students.

+        📻 Work on Chat 🐄 Components :
+                    👍 Socket.io